SupaStuff/chrome/README.md

   vscode_server_insiders:
 ```

-`tslab` is installed globally so that it can be used by VSCode's native .ipynb file support.
+In `supastuff/chrome:jupyter-vscode`, `tslab` is installed globally so that it can be used by VSCode's native .ipynb file support.
 Select tslab as your kernel and it just works.
 But only because it's installed globally.

-See [example.ipynb](example.ipynb) for a sample notebook made using `supastuff/chrome:vscode`.
+See [example.ipynb](example.ipynb) for a sample notebook made using `supastuff/chrome:jupyter-vscode`.
 It explores example.com with Puppeteer.